EOxServer/eoxserver/docs/sphinx/en/users/instance_creation.rst

 Service Instance Creation and Configuration
 ===========================================

-Speaking of EOxServer we distinguish the common EOxServer installation (the installed code implementing the SW functionality) and the EOxServer service instances.
-An instance is a collection of data and configuration files that enables deployment of a specific service).
-A single server will typically contain a single SW installation and one or more specific service instances.

-This section deals with the creation and configuration of the EOxServer service instances.

 .. contents:: Table of Contents
     :depth: 3
     :backlinks: top

+Speaking of EOxServer we distinguish the common EOxServer installation (the installed code implementing the software functionality) and EOxServer instances.
+An instance is a collection of data and configuration files that enables the deployment of a specific service.
+A single server will typically contain a single software installation and one or more specific instances.

+This section deals with the creation and configuration of EOxServer instances.

 .. seealso::

     * :ref:`Installation`
-            generic installation procedure for GNU/Linux operating systems
+            generic installation procedure for GNU/Linux operating systems.
     * :ref:`CentOSInstallation`
             for specific installation on CentOS.
     * :ref:`OperationalInstallation`
-            to configure an operation EOxServer installation.
+            to configure an operational EOxServer installation.

 Instance Creation
 -----------------

-To create a service instance, we recommend to use the :file:`eoxserver-admin.py` script that comes with EOxServer.
+To create an instance, we recommend to use the :file:`eoxserver-admin.py` script that comes with EOxServer.
 The script provides the command `create_instance` in order to create an EOxServer instance:

     Usage: ``eoxserver-admin.py create_instance [options] INSTANCE_ID [Optional destination directory]``